-This fund includes contributions from the Government of Canada that have been restricted for the funding of projects for sustainable economic development projects by First Nations in the project area.
-As at December 31, 2023, this fund includes a balance of \$444,990 (2022 - \$444,990) held specifically to be used towards those First Nations who have not signed a Land Use Planning Agreement.
+This fund includes contributions from the Government of Canada that have been restricted for the funding of sustainable economic development projects by First Nations in the project area.
+As at December 31, 2024, this fund includes a balance of \$70,485 (2023 - \$444,990), and the funds have been transferred to the Coastal Indigenous Prosperity Society to be held for two years for those First Nations who have not signed a Land Use Planning Agreement.